| Uniting for LifeWinter, 1996ArticlesLet's Tear Down the Wall Brick

 it is well to consider carefully various pre-evangelism

+and evangelism strategies.
 In conclusion, the Gospel of Life has located pro-life

 witness and work in the Gospel.
 To the Lifewatch community